TheWiselyBearded/VVESP/README.md

 ## Roadmap
 - [ ] Building our file-system explorer to load different datasets
+- [ ] Simplified way to connect to servers on different networks
 - [ ] Integrating LiteNetLib for simple server/client connectivity
 - [ ] Integrating WebRTC for more robust p2p streaming
 - [ ] Building out server-side application, leveraging AI for style transfer and segmentation